 Creating content for email marketing campaigns is one of the biggest challenges for MSPs.
 User-generated content enables MSPs to address this challenge while creating content that is trusted – increasing engagement and delivering 20% more purchasing decisions than other channels.

 A/B testing is a critical tool for MSPs looking to enhance the efficiency and productivity of their email marketing campaigns as it can boost ROI by as much as 37%.
 Split or A/B testing allows MSPs to measure audience engagement against different variables and variations in order to arrive at the most effective version.

-Automation, however, is by far the strongest trend in email marketing in 2020.
+Automation, however, is now a key success factor for email marketing.
 With email marketing automation, MSPs will be able to analyse, test and optimise their campaigns at the click of a button.
 And email automation is only getting smarter, thanks to technologies such as Machine Learning and Artificial Intelligence.

-With AI-based email marketing, MSPs will be able to drive cost as well as revenue improvements in their email campaigns by smarter optimization of the entire lifecycle, including batch personalization, multivariate testing, automating workflows, optimizing content/subject line, optimizing email send time and frequency and email deliverability.
+With AI-based email marketing, MSPs will be able to drive cost as well as revenue improvements in their email campaigns by smarter optimization of the entire lifecycle, including batch personalization, multivariate testing, automating workflows, optimising content/subject line, optimising email send time and frequency and email deliverability.